-Remember: The independent network interfaces on SNAP PACs and groov Boxes must always be on separate networks (using different IP addresses and subnet masks).
-SNAP PACs and groov Boxes do not route IP traffic; they have no routing tables or network address translation.
-The only communication they allow between the two networks is what you've built into your PAC Control strategy or groov project.
+Remember: The independent network interfaces on groov Boxes must always be on separate networks (using different IP addresses and subnet masks). groov Boxes do not route IP traffic; they have no routing tables or network address translation.
+There is no communication between the two networks.